First published in June, 2010,

 Sing the Psalms, and you will find how gratifying it is, and you will look forward to doing it again.

 There are very few clues, and no musical notes in our English Bibles to help us sing the Psalms, but today there are several ways to sing them.
-This page describes three good ways that I've discovered: Metrical Psalms, Plainsong, and Anglican Chants.
+This page describes a few good ways that I've discovered, and I'm sure there are more ways out there which I have not yet discovered.

 In order to sing the Psalms, one has to either edit the words to fit tunes, or create tunes to fit the words.